ARMmbed/mbed-os/docs/design-documents/nfc/nfc_design.md

 ![ndef_message_builder_diagram]

-For convenience, serialization functions for common types are provided, as well as a specialized `MessageBuilder` named `SimpleMessageBuilder` that exposes them in an object oriented fashion.
+For convenience, serialization functions for common types are provided in the common types we provide.

 ## HAL APIs